-Arrested on a drunk driving charge in Fort Worth, Colleyville, or surrounding area in DFW?
-Charged with Driving While Intoxicated (DWI) or Driving Under the Influence (DUI)?
+Arrested by the police on a drunk driving charge in Fort Worth or surrounding areas in DFW?
+Charged with Driving While Intoxicated (DWI) or Driving Under the Influence (DUI) and want to protect your rights and avoid getting convicted?

-Then you need an experienced Colleyville or Fort Worth DWI lawyer and former Tarrant prosecutor to give you the best defense in fighting your DWI.
-All of our DWI lawyers are former DWI prosecutors with extensive experience handling DWI charges.
-Our lawyers have over 200 combined criminal jury trials, including trial experience for every type of DWI offense, from misdemeanor to felony DWI.
-Our goal is a dismissal or a reduced charge.
+Then you need an experienced and skilled Fort Worth DWI lawyer and former Tarrant County prosecutor to provide personal legal representation and give you the best defense in fighting your DWI.
+All of our DWI lawyers are former DWI prosecutors with extensive legal experience handling DWI charges in Texas.
+Our lawyers have over 200 combined criminal jury trial cases, including trial experience for every type of DWI offense, from misdemeanor to felony DWI.
+Our goal is either a dismissal of your charge or a reduced charge after you were arrested for drunk driving.

-Our firm has extensive experience in DWI trials.
-Our Fort Worth DWI lawyers have tried over 100 DWI specific jury trials, from misdemeanor DWI charges (Driving While Intoxicated) to felony DWI charges (DWI Felony Repetition).
-In addition, we have reviewed and negotiated thousands of DWI charges.
+Our criminal defense lawyers have extensive practical experience providing legal representation in DWI trials.
+Our Fort Worth DWI lawyers have worked hundreds of hours on DWI cases and tried over 100 DWI specific jury trials in Texas, which range from misdemeanor DWI charges (Driving While Intoxicated) to felony DWI charges (DWI Felony Repetition).
+In addition, we have reviewed and negotiated thousands of DWI charges and related alleged crimes so that our clients avoid getting convicted and fined.
+Our lawyers have been tested in court and aim to provide the best legal service available.

 FORMER PROSECUTORS IN TARRANT, DALLAS, AND HARRIS COUNTY

 As former prosecutors in Tarrant, Dallas, and Harris County, our DWI attorneys knows how the State of Texas will attempt to prosecute you on your DWI charge.
-This knowledge thus allows our firm to build a strong defense in fighting your DWI charge.
-All our of our DWI defense attorneys are former DWI prosecutors.
+This knowledge of Texas law is essential as it allows our criminal defense firm to protect your rights and build a strong defense to use in fighting your DWI charge.
+All our of our DWI defense attorneys are former DWI prosecutors who have handled many different intoxicated driving cases and helped those accused of crimes clear their names.
+Our attorneys will thoroughly investigate your case and determine whether it’s possible to reduce your charges or win a dismissal.

-As former prosecutors and experienced defense attorneys, our Fort Worth DWI lawyers know the inside and out of each and every aspect of a DWI charge, from having expertise in Standardized Field Sobriety Tests to knowing exactly how the State plans to introduce the breath and blood tests into trial.
-Partner Colin McLaughlin is Board Certified in Criminal Law by the Texas Board of Legal Specialization and has experience working for the highest criminal court in the State of Texas – the Court of Criminal Appeals.
+As former prosecutors and experienced professional criminal defense attorneys, the DWI lawyers in our office provide practical knowledge and experience in every aspect of a DWI charge, from having expertise in Standardized Field Sobriety Tests to knowing exactly how the State plans to introduce the breath and blood tests into trial.
+We know how to negotiate with prosecutors and know what your legal options are.
+Partner Colin McLaughlin possesses a board certification in Criminal Law by the Texas Board of Legal Specialization and has personal experience working for the highest criminal court in the State of Texas – the Court of Criminal Appeals.
+This practical expertise and preparation will make all the difference in your intoxicated driving case.
+Once called upon, our lawyers will identify and make use of any and all evidence to prove your case.
+We’ll also communicate with you every step of the way, so that you always know the status of your case.

 “PROTECTING YOUR CONSTITUTIONAL RIGHTS”